 How To Use TTX Gym

-Running a cyber security exercise is an immersive and effective way for you to evaluate and practise the skills and decision-making mechanisms you need to respond to cyber incidents.
-However, designing and facilitating an exercise can be a complex and difficult task.
-TTX Gym helps by providing a custom-designed tool specifically to help produce consistent, effective, and insightful exercising experiences.
+Running a cyber security exercise is an immersive and effective way to evaluate and practise the skills and decision-making mechanisms you need to respond to cyber incidents.
+TTX Gym helps by providing a custom-designed tool to produce consistent, effective, and insightful exercising experiences.

 TTX Gym is best suited for use in interactive, facilitator-led training.
-The tool itelf can be used in a standalone manner, but it is designed to be able to present a 'participant view' to those interacting with the scenario, as well as a separate 'facilitator' view for the organiser to control the exercise progression and ensure that appropriate notes and outcomes are recorded.
+The tool can be used in a standalone manner, but it is designed to present a participant view to those interacting with the scenario, as well as a separate facilitator view for the organiser to control exercise progression and ensure appropriate notes and outcomes are recorded.

 Using the Exercise Library

-Choosing an existing exercise from the Exercise Library is the easiest way for beginners to get started with TTX Gym.
-The Library is populated with a wide range of scenarios that cover a variety of themes and situations, and the exercises themselves can be searched and filtered using the controls in the sidebar.
+Choosing an existing exercise from the Exercise Library is the easiest way for beginners to get started.
+The Library is populated with a wide range of scenarios covering a variety of themes and situations, and can be searched and filtered using the controls in the sidebar.

-To find out more about an exercise, simply click on the tumbnail and a description will appear.
-From here, you can choose to either 'launch' the exercise, which will take you to TTX Gym with the selected scenario loaded and ready to go, or you can choose to 'download' the scenario file for modifcation and customisation. (see below for more on this).
+To find out more about an exercise, click on the thumbnail and a description will appear.
+From here, you can choose to either launch the exercise — which will take you to TTX Gym with the selected scenario loaded and ready to go — or choose to download the scenario file for modification and customisation (see Creating and Modifying Scenarios below).

 At the completion of the exercise, or when desired by the facilitator, an output report can be generated to record progress.